-Tickets are issued in booking class Z, granting at least 115% of distance mileage being awarded in many frequent flyer programs.
-The following award mileage ouput is calculated on the flight from Stockholm to Singapore, featured in the beginning of the article:
+Tickets should be issued in booking class Z, granting at least 115% of distance mileage being awarded in many frequent flyer programs.
+The following award mileage output is calculated on the roundtrip flight from Stockholm to Singapore, featured at the beginning of the article:

 - 31,840 Miles on Hainan Fortune Wings Club